saraislet/repo-recs/README.md

 * Plan features for 2.0:
   * Add AJAX to follow users
   * Write route to show stars of a user
+  * Add like/dislike feature to "Like" a repo without starring
+    * I.e., "see more like this" / "see less like this"
   * Write API requests instead of using PyGithub?
   * Build queue table and handlers instead of crawling recursively
   * Expand async calls to dynamically increase crawl breadth on login